 25. Division 1 prizes

+(1A) A division 1 prize in an Oz lotto draw is to be paid in accordance with these rules and the Lotteries Commission (Internet Entries) Rules 2010.

 (1) Subject to rule 31, to claim a division 1 prize in an Oz lotto draw the holder of a winning receipted ticket must present it at the Commission’s head office within the payout period for that draw.

-(2) Subject to subrule (3), a division 1 prize in an Oz lotto draw is to be paid —
+(2) Subject to subrule (3), a division 1 prize in an Oz lotto draw is to be paid to the holder of a winning receipted ticket —

-(a) by the Commission;
+(a) by the Commission; and